siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/algorithms/scan.cc:prefix_sum}

 As in the case of reductions, the neutral element has to be given explicitly.
 Also, a transformation function can be passed as additional argument to `Scan`.
-The elements of the input range are then transformed before given to the prefix operation.
+The elements of the input range are then transformed before passed to the prefix operation.

 ## <a name="cha_dataflow"></a>Dataflow